kevralston/kevralston.github.io/README.md

 The material for a complete introductory course using SPSS syntax with survey data can be found here: [An introduction to data analysis and the research process using SPSS](https://cloisteredyears.wordpress.com/data-analysis-in-spss/)

 The course ran for 7 weeks with two three hour lessons per week.

-The course was presented using an active learning format.
-Lectures on substantive, theoretical and practical issues were followed by computer labs.
-Practical illustrations of key issues were demonstrated.